LIVE | Pakistan has not yet received a response from Iran on its participation in talks with the U.S.

 Donald Trump warned that getting uranium from Iran will be a "long" and "difficult" process following last year's U.S. strikes on Tehran's nuclear facilities.

-"Operation Midnight Hammer (in 2025) was a complete and total annihilation of the 'nuclear dust' sites in Iran," Trump wrote on his Truth Social platform with the expression he often uses for uranium.
-"Therefore, getting it out will be a long and difficult process."
+"Operation Midnight Hammer [in 2025] was a complete and total obliteration of the Nuclear Dust sites in Iran," Trump wrote on Truth Social, referring to uranium enrichment plants.
+"Therefore, digging it out will be a long and difficult process."

 Iran accuses U.S. of violating truce, threatens to show "new cards on the battlefield"